AI Moves From Engineering Hype to Engineering Workflow

 Read more here.

-2. The Wider Signal: Agentic AI in Engineering: Useful Now, but Not Ready to Run the Shop Alone
+2. The Wider Signal: Agentic AI Is Useful, but Not Autonomous

 A new MIT-backed paper examines how agentic AI is being adopted in engineering and manufacturing, based on interviews with large companies, SMEs, AI developers and CAD/CAM/CAE vendors.
 Unlike a basic chatbot, agentic AI can plan steps, call tools, interact with engineering software and adapt based on feedback.